JaviSandoval94/Sports-Salaries-Dashboard/README.md

 ## Key questions
 * Which is the highest paying sport?
-* Which country has the most top 10 paid athletes?
+* Which country has the most top 10 paid athletes overtime?
 * Is there a relationship between a player’s nationality and his salary?
 * Has the salary of sports players increased overtime since 1990?